Update: Just 1 week left to use your AA miles to fly on El Al. Have you booked a trip since this announcement? Hit the comments!

 All award travel on EL AL must be booked and ticketed by October 31, 2014.
 Travel is valid one year after ticket date, and must be completed by October 31, 2015.
 No changes to the EL AL segments are allowed during that period.”

 El Al used to be partners with Delta and that relationship ended when Delta started flights from Atlanta to Tel Aviv.
 Eventually those flights shifted to JFK.

 American’s subsidiary USAirways of course flies to Tel Aviv via Philadelphia.
 The best way to book that flight is with less than 40K Starpoints round-trip via a transfer to LAN.

 As American works out their issues with the former TWA employees who were stiffed in Israel they will surely launch more flights to Israel from JFK and Miami.
-And El Al wants no part of that.

 Had the United-Continental merger not gone through then I think El Al would be announcing a partnership with United today.
 Alas it did and United flies to Israel as well thanks to absorbing Continental’s flights.
 Which means there are no major North American carriers remaining to partner up with.
 Air Canada, Delta, and United all are competitors and all have a better business class product than El Al.